3nzo4ndrad3/Exoplanets/README.md

 > https://exoplanetarchive.ipac.caltech.edu

 Licença:
-> Uso acadêmico e público permitido, **com citação obrigatória**
+> Uso acadêmico e público permitido **com citação obrigatória**

 Citação recomendada:

-> *This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.*
+> *This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with
+> the National Aeronautics and Space Administration under the Exoplanet Exploration Program.*

+---

-### Download do Dataset
+### 🔗 Download do Dataset Original (atualizado)

-Para garantir que a versão mais recente do catálogo seja utilizada, o dataset pode ser baixado diretamente do:

-NASA Exoplanet Archive
+Para sempre ter a última versão oficial:
 https://exoplanetarchive.ipac.caltech.edu

-A versão utilizada neste projeto corresponde aos dados disponíveis em: **(mês/ano)**.
+> A versão utilizada neste projeto corresponde aos dados disponíveis em: **Setembro/2025**
-Caso prefira reproduzir exatamente os resultados apresentados.

 ---

 ## Como executar